-Counselling offers a space that is safe for you to talk about anything that might have been worrying you, about anything that might feel important.
-It is a space where you can feel heard and where your feelings matter.
+Confidential, objective and non-judgmental counselling setting creates a space that is safe for you to talk about anything that might have been worrying you, about anything that might feel important.
 Together, we will think about your experiences to help you make sense of them, which will open opportunities to developing new perspectives and more helpful ways of coping and relating.

 Training, qualifications & experience

-My experience involves working as a counsellor in a counselling centre in Highgate and in an NHS talking therapies service in Haringey.
-I have worked with people on a short-term and long-term basis and helped with anxiety-related difficulties (e.g. general worry, specific fears, intrusive thoughts, panic attacks), low self-esteem, low mood and depression, loss and grief, relationship related difficulties, unhelpful behaviours, eating-related difficulties, difficulties related to identity and self-image, unclear life direction.
+My experience involves working at a counselling centre in Highgate and in an NHS talking therapies (IAPT) service in Haringey.
+I have worked with people on a short-term and long-term basis and helped with anxiety-related difficulties (e.g. general worry, specific fears, intrusive thoughts, panic attacks), low self-esteem, low mood and depression, loss and grief, relationship difficulties, unhelpful behaviours, eating-related difficulties, psychosomatic issues, difficulties related to identity and self-image, unclear life direction and others.

 My previous background is in psychology and mental health.
 For 10 years I have worked in various NHS secondary care mental health settings, including an inpatient psychiatric unit, crisis service, and a recovery-rehabilitation service, where I have worked with clients therapeutically individually and in groups, helping them achieve their recovery goals.
 Currently, I work in private counselling practice and as a specialist mental health mentor in higher education.